dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/advanced.md

 ---
-title: Advanced filesystem usage
+title: Advanced Filesystem Usage
 description: Use filesystem source as a building block
 keywords: [readers source and filesystem, files, filesystem, readers source, cloud storage]
 ---

 The filesystem source provides the building blocks to load data from files.
 This section explains how you can customize the filesystem source for your use case.

-## Standalone Filesystem Resource
+## Standalone filesystem resource

 You can use the [standalone filesystem](../../../general-usage/resource#declare-a-standalone-resource) resource to list files in cloud storage or a local filesystem.
 This allows you to customize file readers or manage files using [fsspec](https://filesystem-spec.readthedocs.io/en/latest/index.html).